awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_VIEW.md

 # CREATE VIEW<a name="r_CREATE_VIEW"></a>

 Creates a view in a database\.
-The view is not physically materialized; the query that defines the view is run every time the view is referenced in a query\.
+The view isn't physically materialized; the query that defines the view is run every time the view is referenced in a query\.
 To create a view with an external table, include the WITH NO SCHEMA BINDING clause\.

 To create a standard view, you need access to the underlying tables\.
 To query a standard view, you need select privileges for the view itself, but you don't need select privileges for the underlying tables\.
 To query a late binding view, you need select privileges for the late binding view itself\.
 You should also make sure the owner of the late binding view has select privileges to the referenced objects \(tables, views, or user\-defined functions\)\.
 For more information about Late Binding Views, see [Usage Notes](#r_CREATE_VIEW_usage_notes)\.